-All students who enter the College as freshmen, or as transfer students with 15 or fewer credits, are required to enroll in freshman seminars in their first semester.
-Freshman seminars are courses designed to help students get their college career off to a good start by emphasizing individualized attention, active discussion and development of important learning skills.
-In addition, Freshman Seminars are the corner-stone of the First-Year Experience for freshmen.
-Coordination of common co-curricular activities, an annual theme and a common annual reader is led by a faculty member serving as Freshman Seminar Coordinator.
-These courses, numbered 1001-1099 within the various G-categories, are open only to freshmen.
+All students who enter the University as first-year students, including those who transfer with 15 or fewer credits, are required to enroll in First-Year Seminars in their first semester.
+First-Year Seminars are courses designed to help students get their college career off to a good start by emphasizing individualized attention, active discussion and development of important learning skills.
+In addition, First-Year Seminars are the cornerstone of the First-Year Experience for new students.
+Coordination of common co-curricular activities, an annual theme and a common annual reader is led by a faculty member serving as First-Year Seminar Coordinator.
+These courses, numbered 1001-1099 within the various G-categories, are open only to first- year students.
 Some of these courses also have another number (cross-listing), since they may occasionally be offered as regular General Studies courses open to other students.
 They may not be repeated for credit.

-For those students who are placed into the First year Studies course, FRST 1002 Readings, that course will serve as their freshman seminar.
+For those students who are placed into the course FRST 1002 Critical Thinking and Reading, that course will serve as their First-Year Seminar.
 All other students will be able to choose from a list of courses on a range of topics in the various G-categories.
+FRST 1002 must be passed with a grade of C or better.

-A student who does not complete a freshman seminar in the first semester must complete one in the second semester.
+A student who does not complete a First-Year Seminar in the first semester must complete one in the second semester.